 Like many of our other topics, focus on something that interests you, explore it and share your thoughts and ideas in your blog posts.
 Some ideas include:

-- Read some of the resources above.
+- Read & explore some of the resources above.
 Share your thoughts.

 - Share student activities that you have already tried, how did it go, what else could you do?